 However, ingredients listed further down the ingredient list should not be ignored, especially if they could have adverse or harmful effects on a pet.

 - Beef Liver

 - Pea Flour

 In-Depth Meat/Fish Ingredient Review

-The meat and fish ingredients of dog food are without a doubt the most important.
+The meat and fish ingredients found in dog food are, without a doubt, the most essential components.
 They are critical as they provide the majority of the protein and fat that dogs desperately need.
-Also, these ingredients would have made up the bulk of dogs ancestors diet.
-Therefore, the quality of a dog food formulas meat and fish ingredients is crucial.
-Dr. Marty Pets Nature’s Blend contains more than five sources of meat and fish.

 In-Depth None-Meat Ingredient Review